 Sarah Lustig, MAAT, ATR, LPC – Psychotherapist/Art Therapist For All Ages

 PS—Be sure to watch our Facebook page soon for a special July giveaway to celebrate International Friendship Day!

 PPS—If you’re interested in integrative mental health and wellness, you might want to read our newly launched monthly newsletter.
 You can read the first edition here, and you can sign up for future issues here!

 Sarah Lustig, MAAT, ATR, LPC brings a highly integrative approach to art therapy, incorporating Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), Acceptance and Commitment Therapy (ACT), and Family Based Treatment (FBT) in her practice.
 In addition to Sarah’s warm, compassionate work with adults and families, she has unique experience working with children and adolescents with eating disorders, anxiety, and various other mental health challenges.
 She’s has also helped at-risk high school students and women who’ve been homeless or incarcerated due to mental illness.

 Have any questions about Sarah’s art therapy and counseling practice?
-Call our front desk at (720)222-0550 to learn more or schedule your first appoint with her.
+Call our front desk at (720)222-0550 to learn more or schedule your first appointment with her.